mcmtroffaes/pybtex-docutils/README.rst

 Note that citation keys are used as labels.
 For this to work, it is thus necessary that all keys in your bib file are valid citation labels for docutils.
 In particular, they cannot contain colons.
+This limitation is lifted in the ``sphinxcontrib-bibtex``, which also provides many more citation features.

 To use the directive, you have to write your own driver command (there seems to be no other way currently to extend docutils).
 For instance: